webforj/webforj-documentation/docs/components/drawer.md

 To set the size of the drawer, modify the `size` property - `maxSize` is used to ensure a drawer never grows larger than a certain value.
 :::

-When utilizing the Drawer max size property, developers can set a maximum size value expressed as a percentage.
+When utilizing the Drawer max size property, developers can set a maximum size value expressed as pixels, percentages, or other appropriate CSS measurement values.
 This value represents the maximum width when the drawer is placed on the left or right side of the interface or the maximum height when placed on the top or bottom.

 By defining a maximum size for the drawer, developers maintain control over its dimensions and prevent it from becoming excessively wide or tall, which could hinder the overall user experience.
-The percentage-based approach allows for responsiveness, adapting the size of the drawer dynamically in relation to the available screen space.
+The CSS measurement approach allows for responsiveness, adapting the size of the drawer dynamically in relation to the available screen space.

 The Drawer's max size property is particularly beneficial when dealing with responsive and adaptive designs.
 It ensures that the drawer remains visually pleasing and functional across different devices, screen orientations, and viewports.